ml-explore/mlx-swift/README.md

 ## Installation

-``MLX`` is meant to be built and run from XCode or SwiftPM.
+The ``MLX`` Swift pacakge can be built and run from XCode or SwiftPM.
 A CMake install is also provided.

-More details in the [documentation.](https://ml-explore.github.io/mlx-swift/MLX/documentation/mlx/install)
+More details are in the [documentation](https://ml-explore.github.io/mlx-swift/MLX/documentation/mlx/install).

 ### XCode